nddpj00/toolshare/README.md

 4. Eventually a Vinted or Facebook Marketplace system, whereby users can arrange to borrow items directly from others.

+5. The availableDate applied if stock is 0 is currently set as 7 days from the date the last item is taken.
+If more than 1 item then there maybe a return due within that time but currently my system of tracking the stock doesn't handle this.

+6. If necessary there are applications available to manage and track assets, which would provide a more comprehensive means to managing the stock and displaying availability to the user.
+Also allowing users to reserve items. eg. [myTurn](https://myturn.com).

 ---
 ## **TECHNOLOGIES USED** ##